How To Make A Gluten-Free Sourdough Starter

 Frequently Asked Questions:

-What is the best flour to make a gluten-free sourdough starter?
+What is the best flour to use to make a gluten-free sourdough starter?

 My opinion has changed over time.
-I exclusively use brown rice flour now for making and feeding my starters.
-It is cheaper to use than a 1:1 blend, and it activates and stays active much better because there is no starch or gum to slow the fermentation down.
+I no longer use a gluten-free flour blend.
+I use only brown rice flour to make and feed my starters.
+It is cheaper than a 1:1 blend and activates and remains active much better because there is no starch or gum to slow fermentation.

 Yes, you can switch flour types.
 Fermentation may slow for a day or two, depending on whether you use a blend or single-grain flour, but it will pick up again!